 During our financial remodel, there were a lot of habits that I changed.
 We quit our credit cards.
-We stopped eating out simply because we felt lazy.
-We set goals and planned for our future in a whole new way.
+Stopped eating out simply because we felt lazy.
+Set goals and planned for our future in a whole new way.
 But there was ONE thing that changed how we interacted with and got successful with our money.
 It was a game-changer.

 I had less anxiety about finances.
 Almost instantly.

 I could focus on our goals.

 We enjoyed the things that we spent our money on, without feeling guilty!

 It’s not complicated or HARD to do, I promise.

 I checked my bank account balance.